benrudolph/pouchpoem/README.md

 MapReduce queries in the goddamn flesh

 Worried about the support across browsers?
-I din't say, but that's a Pouch superpower
+I didn't say, but that's a Pouch superpower
-Works in Chrome, FIrefox, Opera and the rest
+Works in Chrome, Firefox, Opera and the rest
 Oh and yes that does means nodejs

 *Pouch oh Pouch my mighty king